 (c) destroy the property.

-“enforcement expenses”, in relation to a mortgage, includes expenses incurred by the mortgagee in preserving or maintaining property subject to the mortgage (including insurance, rates and taxes payable for the property) but only if the expenses are incurred after a breach occurs and are authorised by the mortgage.
+enforcement expenses, in relation to a mortgage, includes expenses incurred by the mortgagee in preserving or maintaining property subject to the mortgage (including insurance, rates and taxes payable for the property) but only if the expenses are incurred after a breach occurs and are authorised by the mortgage.

-“enforcement proceedings”, in relation to a credit contract or a guarantee or mortgage, means —
+enforcement proceedings, in relation to a credit contract or a guarantee or mortgage, means —

 (a) proceedings in a court to recover a payment due under the contract or a guarantee; or